fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd14.md

             - Darz attacks Orag 2, hits for 15 damage
             - Oberon blasts Orag 2 but misses
                 - Oberon blasts Orag 2 but misses
-            - Darathra attacks Orag 3, hits for 15 damage (inspiration used)
+            - Daratha attacks Orag 3, hits for 15 damage (inspiration used)
                 - Second attack hits for 8 damage (Orag 3 is hurting)
             - Dagon kills Orag 3 with 10 damage (nat 20)
             - No more enemies remain